Multi-agent Reach-avoid MDP via Potential Games and Low-rank Policy Structure: Multi-agent motion planning

 We evaluate Algorithm~\ref{alg:iterative_br}'s efficacy at finding collision-free trajectories in a multi-agent motion planning problem on a grid-world MDP.
-The grid world has dimensions $M_R \times M_C$ and is executed for $T$ number of steps for $N$ players.
-Players receive randomized initial and final assigned target squares on the far left and far right columns of the grid world, respectively, and attempt to reach their randomly assigned target squares while avoiding each other.
-To ensure that the players must deal with collisions, the player assigned the top-left initial state is also assigned the bottom-right destination.
-Each player's action is to go up, down, left, or right subjected to world boundaries.
-Each action has an associated stochasticity $p$: instead of reaching the action's target destination deterministically, the target is reached with probability $1-p \in [0,1]$ and a neighbor at random is reached with probability ${p}$.
-We evaluate Algorithm~\ref{alg:iterative_br} output optimality and computation efficiency in two test scenarios via $K$ Monte carlo trials, the hyper-parameters of each test scenario is given in Table~\ref{tab:test_hyper_parameters} and the results are shown in Figures~\ref{fig:collision_potential_values} and~\ref{fig:computation_time}.
+The grid world has dimensions $M_R \times M_C$ and is executed for $T+1$ time steps for $N$ agents.
+Agents receive randomized initial and final assigned target squares on the far left and far right columns of the grid world, respectively, and attempt to reach their randomly assigned target squares while avoiding each other.
+Agent target squares are assigned such that all agents are ensured to encounter collision.
+Each agent's action is to go up, down, left, or right subjected to world boundaries.
+Each action has an associated transition accuracy $p\in [0,1]$: instead of reaching the action's target destination deterministically, the target is reached with probability $p $ and a neighbor at random is reached with probability ${1-p}$.
+We evaluate Algorithm~\ref{alg:iterative_br}'s performance, memory requirement, and computation efficiency in four test scenarios via $K$ Monte Carlo trials, the hyper-parameters of each test scenario is given in Table~\ref{tab:test_hyper_parameters} and the results are shown in Figures~\ref{fig:collision_potential_values}--\ref{fig:scalability}.

 \textbf{Reach-avoid performance}.
-In Figure~\ref{fig:collision_potential_values}, we visualize three metrics over each best response iteration $K$ in sub-plots from top to bottom: 1) potential value: the reach-avoid probability~\eqref{eqn:global_objective_expectation}, 2) collision likelihood: the collision probability among any two players at any time $t \in [T]$,
+We denote the output of algorithm 3 by $\pi_{1}^\star, \ldots, \pi_N^\star$ and the optimal global feedback policy from Algorithm~\ref{alg:global_dp_offline} and~\eqref{eqn:global_dp_online} by $\pi^\star_{G}$.
+To quantify the performance gap between our approach and the optimal global solution, we visualize the following three metrics in sub-plots: (1) \textbf{potential}: the expected reach-avoid objective $ \mathbb{E}\big[ R(\tau_1,\ldots, \tau_N)| \tau_i \sim h_i(\pi^\star_i), \forall i \in [N]\big]$~\eqref{eqn:reach_avoid_obj}, (2) \textbf{collision likelihood}: the collision probability among any two agents at any time $t \in \mc{T}$, given by

-and 3) reach reduction: the probability of all players reaching their destination at time $T$, divided by the probability that each player reaches their destination on their shortest path,
+and (3) \textbf{reach efficiency}: the fraction of reach probabilities arising from the proposed policy to the optimal global feedback policy, given by